Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## collect

-Transforms the values of a `ReadonlyRecord` into an `Array` with a custom mapping function.
+Transforms the values of a record into an `Array` with a custom mapping function.

 **Signature**